ooloth/gatsby-v2-css-test/README.md

 # gatsby-v2-css-test

-A demo Gatsby v2 site to demonstrate the FOUC in development when using global CSS (e.g. Tachyons in the case).
+A demo Gatsby v2 site to demonstrate the FOUC in development when using global CSS (Tachyons in this example).

 ## tl;dr